 Theoretical Biology and Medical Modelling considers the following types of articles:

-- Research - reports of original theoretical and modeling work.
+- Research - reports of original theoretical and modelling work.

 - Database articles - descriptions of a new database or a substantial improvement of an existing database.